-Both the Quiche Pasty and the Quiche Filling are made with a few ingredients only and can be easily customised to suit your taste – or throw in some extra ingredients you might need to use!
+Both the Quiche Pasty and the Cheddar and Broccoli Quiche Filling are made with a few ingredients only and can be easily customised to suit your taste – or throw in some extra ingredients you might need to use!

 The Quiche Pastry recipe used here is my usual savoury shortcrust pastry I basically use for every single one of my savoury tarts, galettes or quiches.
 It only requires 4 basic ingredients and is super quick to make.